-4. The Security Council vs. The Consent Problem
+3. The Security Council vs. The Consent Problem

-Taken together, the above constraints on the Security Council's power explain why the Chapter VII authority has been used sparingly and carefully.
+The above constraints on the Security Council's power explain why the Chapter VII authority has been used sparingly and carefully.
 According to Patrik Johansson, there have been 477 Chapter VII resolutions adopted since 1946, though only 21 of these were adopted during the Cold War.
 The total number, however, is somewhat misleading.
 The Council has typically adopted multiple resolutions addressing a single issue so the number of "threats to the peace" that have been addressed is much smaller.
-Furthermore, the resolutions have almost all addressed specific geographic controversies rather than broad global threats.117 They have also, with few exceptions, targeted small, weak, or unpopular states embroiled in or threatening conflict.118
+Furthermore, the resolutions have almost all addressed specific geographic